Protecting yourself from fraudulent check scams

 Hannah Stiff of the Better Business Bureau provided tips on how you can avoid potential check scams.

 "If somebody is calling you out of the blue to tell you you've won something, always feel free to hang up the phone, number one, no questions asked.
 You can hang up, it's your right," says Stiff.
 "Or number two, take down their number and call them back or do some research.
-Find out the group their with, go online and see if it's a legitimate company.
-Or better yet, research it with the Better Business Bureau, we keep business records on 5 million plus businesses so if it's legit, chances are we got it on our website."
+Find out the group they're with, go online and see if it's a legitimate company.
+Or better yet, research it with the Better Business Bureau.
+We keep business records on 5 million plus businesses so if it's legit, chances are we got it on our website."

 Stiff goes on to list the most popular types of scams which include fake employment checks, sweepstakes, or lotteries.
 She says red flags to be aware of is if these people ask for bank information or other sensitive personal information.